-The first responsibility of the forecast module is to predict a set of RFQs representative of those our agent expects to see in the future.
-These RFQs are used by the strategy module to determine the agent's target demand.
-The forecast module generates a representative set of RFQs by predicting the mean and trend of the customer demand from past observations.
-Each of the different product grades (high, medium and low) in TAC SCM is governed by its own mean and trend.
-The actual number of RFQs of each type received each day is drawn from a Poisson distribution with the mean of that type.
-The mean for each product type changes geometrically each day based on the trend (the trend is multiplied by the mean and the result is added to the subsequent day's mean), and the trend is changed by a small amount each day according to a random walk.
-The forecast module attempts to predict each of the changing mean and trend of the Poisson distribution governing demand separately, using a linear least squares fit of observations from the past several game days.
-The predicted trends along with parameters given in the game specification are used to generate an appropriate set of RFQs.
+One of the forecast module's responsibilities is to construct a set of customer RFQs that are representative of those our agent expects to see in the future.
+These forecast RFQs are then used by the strategy module to determine the agent's target demand.

+The actual daily number of RFQs of each product grade (high, medium and low) is independently drawn from a Poisson distribution.
+The distributions for different grades have different means and trend values, which change stochastically throughout the game.
+The mean for each product grade changes geometrically each day based on its trend (i.e., each day the trend is multiplied by the mean and the result is added to the subsequent day's mean), and the trend changes by a small amount each day according to a random walk.

+The forecast module generates the forecast RFQs by predicting the two parameters governing the current stochastic demand process for each type, its mean and trend, and extrapolating into the future.
+The module predicts the changing mean and trend of each grade's distribution using a separate linear least squares (LLSQ) fit of that grade's observations from the past several game days (additionally, we enforce a lower and upper bound on the predictions of 20% below and above the current day's number of RFQs, to ensure the predictions remain relatively conservative).
+The predicted means and trends into the future, along with the known parameters of distributions over other attributes (e.g., quantity, penalty, due date) [6], are used to generate an appropriate set of RFQs.